A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Learning a global value function through RL

 \subsubsection{Evaluate, improve, and repeat...}

 It is useful to define the state-action value function:

-Given $Q^{\pi}_g$, one can obtain $V^{\pi}_g$ as $V^{\pi}_g (s) = \mathbb{E}_{a \sim \pp{\pi}{a}{s,g}} \left[ Q^{\pi}_g (s, a) \right]$.\footnote{We often drop super/subscripts (or both) when we do not need to reference a specific policy or goal.} Therefore, focusing on $Q$ is sufficient in light of our objective in \cref{eq:abstractObj}, which is beneficial due to the the additional degree of freedom in the action component.
+Given $Q^{\pi}_g$, one can obtain the state value as $V^{\pi}_g (s) = \mathbb{E}_{a \sim \pp{\pi}{a}{s,g}} \left[ Q^{\pi}_g (s, a) \right]$.\footnote{We often drop super/subscripts (or both) when we do not need to reference a specific policy or goal.} Therefore, focusing on $Q$ is sufficient in light of our objective in \cref{eq:abstractObj}.
+This is beneficial due to the additional degree of freedom in the action component.
 Indeed, if we had some oracle mapping $\pi \to Q^\pi$, then an even better policy $\pi^{+}$ could be derived as follows:

-This is the general recipe going forward: Acquire $Q$, maximize it, and repeat.
+This is the general theme of various iterative schemes: Acquire an approximation to $Q$, maximize it, and repeat.

 Although we can never access $Q$ precisely, it can be estimated with samples from the environment.
 Based on \cref{eq:returnt0}, the \emph{discounted return} accumulates rewards starting at some time index $t$: